BIP Biological Image Processing

 bip labelling image-gaussian-filter-otsu-thresholding.tif

-# contents of process.pipeline
+# contents of process.bip

 gaussian-filter 1.0